docker/labs/1.12/swarm-sample/README.md

 # Example

-Let's create a swarm cluster with 2 manager and 2 worker nodes locally (with virtualbox)
+Let's create a swarm cluster with 2 manager and 2 worker nodes locally (with virtualbox) and using service lucj/randomCity Once deployed service will be available on port 8080 (default port)

 ```
-$ ./swarm.sh --manager 2 --worker 2
+$ ./swarm.sh --manager 2 --worker 2 --service_image lucj/randomCity --service_port 80
 ->  about to create a swarm with 2 manager(s) and 2 workers on virtualbox machines
 -> creating Docker host for manager 1 (please wait)
 -> creating Docker host for manager 2 (please wait)